Last Updated on 8 July, 2021 by Veronica

 Despite leaving the shoes in place, the van gets dirty.
 So you have to bring a small broom and dustpan to clean it.

-The cleaner you have your van, the less bugs are going to get in.
+The cleaner you have your van, the fewer bugs are going to get in.

 Bring a rug for the entrance